pinoaffe/org-vcard/README.md

 **Note!** When exporting to vCard using the source 'buffer', narrowing is respected.
 If you wish to export the entire buffer without restriction, remove any narrowing in effect.

-For a list of the properties available by default for each contacts style and related vCard versions, visit the "Org Vcard Contacts Styles Mappings" setting in the Org Vcard customize group, or examine the value of the `org-vcard-contacts-styles-mappings` variable.
+For a list of the properties available by default for each contacts style and related vCard versions, visit the "Org Vcard Styles Languages Mappings" setting in the Org Vcard customize group, or examine the value of the `org-vcard-styles-languages-mappings` variable.

 <a name="tree"></a>